SEARCH

 If it’s slow growing or woody, the added hormone can help.

-Natural and Synthetic Rooting Hormones
+Natural vs Synthetic Rooting Hormones

 Rooting hormones exist naturally in plants and we can buy synthetic versions as well.